-- NourishCo Beverages Ltd. converted to subsidiary w.e.f May 18, 2020. - During the year, Empirical Group LLC was disposed and Coffee Trade was liquidated, hence are not part of the above list. - During the financial year, Tata Consumer Products UK Group Limited (TCPG), the Group's UK based subsidiary and intermediate holding company, restructured Compestres Holdings Limited, Rahutara Holding Limited and Suntyco Holdings Limited, all 100% subsidiaries.
-2 9 7
+During the financial year.
+Tato Consumer Products UK Group Limited (TCPG), the Group's UK based subsidiary and intermediate holding company, restructured Campestres Holdings Limited, Kahutara Holding Limited and Suntyco Holdings Limited, all 100% subsidiaries by transferring the net assets to TCPG.
+The purpose of the restructure is to simplify the legal structure and reduce the number of step down subsidiaries.